 Equally important is the need for separate representation.
 Each party needs their own attorney who will represent that party’s interests.
 Spouses have tried to void prenups by claiming that they didn't have their own representation during the negotiation.
 In fact, you shouldn’t even show up together at the same attorney’s office.
 Wife-to-be should have an attorney and husband-to-be should have his own attorney.

 You should not use the lawyer you use for your prenuptial agreement as your “family” attorney after you are married.
 Why?
 Once the attorney you used for the prenuptial agreement represents both you and your spouse on another matter, that attorney will be disqualified from representing you should you and your spouse seek a divorce down the line.
 Using a new White Plains divorce attorney will help you avoid future complications.Prenups can Help Expedite Your Divorce

 It is the public policy of the State of New York that families decide their own affairs.
 This policy encompasses agreements made by parties prior to their marriage or during their marriage.
 A prenuptial agreement allows the parties to agree in advance as to how they will resolve issues in the event the marriage terminates.

 Such agreements help expedite and streamline the divorce process, and they will not be cast aside lightly.
-However, to be upheld, the agreement to override the court’s prerogative to divide assets equitably must be clearly set forth in a signed writing evincing the parties' clear intent to deviate from equitable distribution laws.
+However, a prenuptial agreement can be challenged by either side years after it is signed.
+In order to be upheld, and therefore for the agreement to override the court’s prerogative to divide assets equitably and according to law, the agreement must clearly set forth in a signed writing the parties' clear intent to deviate from the New York equitable distribution laws.

 In New York State, prenuptial agreements like other contracts or agreements pertaining to marriage are governed by New York contract law.
 A properly signed prenuptial agreement is treated like other contracts.
 A prenuptial agreement is given the same presumption of legality that is attached to other types of contracts.
 As with any contract, once a dispute arises, the validity of the “contract” may be challenged.Common Grounds for Challenging a Prenup